top of page

 1 min read

 Pantalone is an iconic character from the Commedia dell'arte, originating in Venice.
 He belongs to the family of masters, also known as the old men (vecchi in Italian).
 He is often portrayed as a wealthy, miserly, and domineering old man, but is also frequently ridiculed by his servants.
 He is, of course, very attracted to young women.
-To learn more : la maschera è libertà ENgraving by Maurice Sand, Pantalone, 1862 - Masques et bouffons What are the origins of Pantalone ?
-Pan
+Who is Pantalone, the commedia dell'arte mask To learn more : la maschera è libertà ENgraving by Maurice Sand, Pantalone, 1862 - Masques et bo

 SumMaSk